claottoni/Paleogenomics-Tor-Vergata/source/5_ReadsMapping_v2.rst

 The presence of insertions or deletions (indels) in the genome may be responsible of misalignments and bases mismatches that are easily mistaken as SNPs.
 For this reason, we locally realign reads to minimize the number of mispatches around the indels.
 The realignment process is done in two steps using two different tools of GATK called with the -T option.
 We first detect the intervals which need to be realigned with the ``GATK RealignerTargetCreator``, and save the list of these intevals in a file that we name ``target.intervals``:
 ::

-  gatk -T RealignerTargetCreator -R reference.fasta -I filename.DR.bam -o target.intervals
+  gatk -T RealignerTargetCreator -R reference.fasta -I filename_rmdup.bam -o target.intervals

 .. note::